scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 5. **Create the Extension:**

+   Return to `create-eth` folder.

    ```bash
    yarn create-extension {projectName}
    ```

    Example: `yarn create-extension eip`

    This command gathers all changes from instance and creates an extension in the `create-eth/externalExtensions/${extensionName}` directory.
-This directory is the actual extension directory(notice it contains only extra files related to your extension changes), which can be published to github and used by others.
+This directory is the actual extension directory (notice it contains only extra files related to your extension changes), which can be published to github and used by others.

 ### Phase 2: Local Testing and Publishing: